Believe it or not, we once had a client show up to a photoshoot with a ripped, dirty t-shirt and stained jeans.

 Wear Complimentary Colors When Layering

-Intense color combinations can be distracting, so you should keep your combinations simple.
+Intense color combinations can be distracting, so keep your combinations simple.

-And if you're wondering whether to do your headshot with a jacket on or off, we almost always recommend keeping it on... but if your photographer is open to it, ask to do a few of each!
+If you're wondering whether to do your headshot with a jacket on or off, I almost always recommend keeping it on... but if your photographer is open to it, ask to do a few of each!

 For example, a large amount of green can signify harmony and stability, but a small amount of green can actually make you come across as jealous or inexperienced.